Germany's surging far-right promises to disrupt cosy parliament

-“You are our enemies and we will defend democracy in Germany,” he said.
-“The more people vote, the smaller will be the share of the far-right.”

-Schulz told Bild newspaper he had not given up hope of victory and 37 percent of voters were still undecided.
+POTSDAM, Germany, Sept 22 (Reuters) - The far-right Alternative for Germany (AfD), set to enter parliament for the first time at weekend elections, said on Friday it would revive debate there after four years of “grand coalition” rule by the two major parties.

-Support for the AfD, which was founded in 2013 during the euro zone crisis but has won support since 2015 with its anti-immigrant rhetoric, is running around 11 percent.
-That means it will become the first far-right party in more than half a century to clear the 5 percent hurdle and enter parliament.
+Support for the AfD, which has won voters with its anti-immigrant rhetoric, jumped 2 points to 11 percent in a Forsa poll, putting it on course to become the first far-right party in more than half a century to clear the five percent hurdle and enter parliament.

-The AfD, which has already won seats in 13 of 16 state legislatures, promised to reenergize debate there after four years of “grand coalition” rule by the two major parties.

-“It must get into the Bundestag lower house so that debates happen again,” the AfD’s top candidate Alexander Gauland told Reuters in Brandenburg’s regional parliament.
-“This parliament...has become totally boring.”
+“It must get into the Bundestag lower house so that debates happen again in this parliament because on fundamental questions on the nation everyone is always in agreement (and) this parliament ... has become totally boring,” the AfD’s top candidate Alexander Gauland told Reuters.

+In an interview in Brandenburg’s regional parliament - one of the 13 state assemblies where the AfD has won seats - Gauland accused Chancellor Angela Merkel, who is set to win a fourth term, and her Social Democrat (SPD) challenger Martin Schulz of differing little in their policies.

+“The Bundestag used to be the sounding board of our worries and problems but it isn’t at all at the moment and that’s why we want to get in there with completely different political suggestions,” he added.

-Gauland said the AfD would bring in “completely different political suggestions” after four years of agreement between the parties of Merkel and Schulz on issues ranging from sanctions against Russia, the NSA spying scandal or on the refugee issue.
+He said parliament, dominated for four years by a coalition of the SPD and Merkel’s conservatives, had not had any interesting debates on key issues such as sanctions against Russia, the NSA spying scandal or on the refugee issue.

-Schulz described Gauland as “shameless”.
-Gauland provoked outrage by saying at a recent rally that Germans should no longer be reproached with the Nazi past and should take pride in their World War Two soldiers.

 The mainstream parties have ruled out working with the AfD, which may emerge as the third largest party; but Gauland said it would ultimately work towards being able to govern in the medium or long-term.